whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-18-Oui-Please-Subscription-Box-Volume-1.6-Spoiler-News-Coupon.md

 <p>The French Alps are the portions of the Alps mountain range that stand within France, located in the Rhône-Alpes and Provence-Alpes-Côte d'Azur regions.
 It's home to famous resorts towns Chamonix, St. Gervais, Albertville (1992 Olympic Winter Games), Grenoble (1968 Olympic Winter Games), and Annecy with its old city and lake.</p>

-<p>I was in France in November and got to see the Alps from the French side, then I travelled to Switzerland and Italy and got to see the alps from that side as well.
-It's majestic, stunning and absolutely beautiful.
-I'm curious to see what products will be included to reflect this theme, perhaps something warm and cozzy?</p>
+<p>I was travelling in France in November and got to see the Alps from the French side, then I travelled to Switzerland and Italy and got to see the alps from that side as well.
+It truly is majestic, stunning and absolutely beautiful.
+I'm already missing that picturesque view!
+So I'm curious to see what products will be included to reflect this theme, perhaps something warm and cozzy?</p>

 <p>Well guess no more as I have a few spoilers from them, and here they are:</p>